rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-dns-records-for-cloud-office-email/index.md

 product_url: rackspace-email
 ---

 This article describes how to initially configure your domain's Domain Name System (DNS) to start receiving email through Rackspace Cloud Office.
-If you don't require instructions, see table in step two of [Configure DNS to send and receive email](#configure-dns-to-send-and-receive-email) for the required DNS entry values.
+If you don't require instructions, see the table in step two of [Configure DNS to send and receive email](#configure-dns-to-send-and-receive-email) for the required DNS entry values.

 ### Prerequisites